-Currituck County is here to assist all businesses looking to relocate or expand in the greater Hampton Roads area.
+Currituck County Economic Development is here to assist all businesses looking to relocate or expand in the county.
 We strive to be a one-stop-shop with valuable resources and information to assist in your decision to conduct business in Currituck County.

 1000 Four is a community first platform developed by Hatch with the modern entrepreneurial experience in mind.
 The combination of real interactions with other entrepreneurs and an on-demand ready-to-use educational library gives entrepreneurs actionable solutions to their growth problems.
 This platform is now available FREE to Currituck County entrepreneurs and business owners.

 North Carolina's East Alliance promotes economic development and travel and tourism for the sixteen northeastern North Carolina Counties, including Currituck County in the greater Hampton Roads area.
 The Northeast Commission provides no cost, confidential assistance to companies considering relocation or expansion in the region.

 The Currituck Chamber of Commerce is a non-profit, membership organization representing over 350 businesses in northeast North Carolina and southeast Virginia.
 The Chamber promotes growth and developments of our members and acts as a resource for businesses in the area.

 Meets the needs of existing and potential businesses and industries in a seven-county service area by offering one-on-one counseling, innovative and industry-specific training opportunities, and professional development programs.